 This investment trust holds and operates rental properties.

 Additionally, they operate in manufactured housing as well.
-These trusts generate good returns over a period of time.
+These trusts generate good returns over some time.
 But they come with their own set of risks, such as housing market risk, financing risk, oversupply risk, and interest rate risk.

 Healthcare Real Estate Investment Trusts